Prime Minister of Russia: Early Russian prime ministers

 Until 1905, the head of government was the emperor.
 In the absence of the emperor, the ministers one by one, starting with the oldest in the rank, each acted as head of government for four sessions.

-In 1810, the chairpersonship was granted to the state chancellor, Count Nikolay Rumyantsev, the former then chairperson of the State Council.
-Since 1812, as chairperson of the committee has evolved into an independent position, which until 1865 necessarily coincide with the presidency of the Council of State.
+In 1810, the chairmanship was granted to the state chancellor, Count Nikolay Rumyantsev, the former then chairman of the State Council.
+Since 1812, as chairman of the committee has evolved into an independent position, which until 1865 necessarily coincide with the presidency of the Council of State.

-Traditionally, the chairpersonship of the committee was last in the public service honorary position appointed by the dignitaries that have become too old to execution of the duties of the minister.
+Traditionally, the chairmanship of the committee was last in the public service honorary position appointed by the dignitaries that have become too old to execution of the duties of the minister.
 A number of committee chairmen (especially duke Alexander Chernyshyov, count Alexey F. Orlov, count Dmitry Bludov) was characterized by contemporaries as "barely alive", "miserable".
 Count Modest Korf jokingly wrote about count Chernyshov: "Look, just live!"
 Duke Pavel Gagarin died in office at the age of 83 years.

 1905–1917

 The modern post of prime minister appeared in 1905.
-A decree of Emperor Nicholas II on 19 October 1905 established the Council of Ministers of the Russian Empire, bringing together the Ministers in one Cabinet (previously each Minister had reported directly to the Emperor on the affairs of their department).
-The Chairperson of the Council of Ministers officially became a fully-fledged head of government.
+A decree of Emperor Nicholas II on 19 October 1905 established the Council of Ministers of the Russian Empire, bringing together the Ministers in one Cabinet (previously each Minister had reported directly to the Emperor on the affairs of his department).
+The Chairman of the Council of Ministers officially became a fully-fledged head of government.
 Nicholas appointed Graf Sergei Witte as his first "prime minister".

-From 1905 the prime minister received extensive powers, with the opportunity to pursue their own policies and reforms.
-Pyotr Stolypin (in office: 1906–1911) gained a reputation as one of the strongest prime ministers - during his premiership he made several major (though controversial) reforms.
+From 1905 the prime minister received extensive powers, with the opportunity to pursue his own policies and reforms.
+Pyotr Stolypin (in office: 1906–1911) gained a reputation as one of the strongest prime ministers—during his premiership he made several major (though controversial) reforms.

 Though the Russian Constitution of 1906 established the State Duma (a representative house of parliament), the Government was not responsible to it.
 Although Sergei Witte and Pyotr Stolypin (at the beginning of his Premiership) each tried to form a coalition government of the largest political organizations, they did not succeed.
 The State Duma nevertheless tried to gain influence over the government.
 Conflict between the State Duma and the government became particularly evident during the first Premiership of Ivan Goremykin in 1906.